01-edu/public/subjects/alphacount/README.md

 ### Instructions

-Write a function that counts only the letters of a `string` and that returns that count.
+Write a function that counts the letters of a string and returns the count.

-- White spaces or any other characters should not be counted.

-The letters are only the ones from the latin alphabet.
+The letters are from the Latin alphabet list only, any other characters, symbols or empty spaces shall not be counted.

 ### Expected function